Francesco-Sch/prompt-slam/README.md

 ## 🎲 How to play

-### Gamemode: One vs. One

-In this gamemode two contestants play against each other simultaneously.
-In the beginning they will both get an instruction on what they need to generate.
-They then have one minutes to simultaneously create a prompt. after that one minute is over, they both click 'Generate' to generate an image.
+In general, a Prompt Slam is played like this.
+Two players or teams play against each other at the same time.
+At the start, they are both given instructions on what they need to create.
+They then have one minute to create a prompt simultaneously.
+At the end of that minute, they both click 'Generate' to generate their prompt.

-The crowd then decides which of the contestant has generated the better image and that constestant goes to the next round.
+The crowd then decides which of the players has generated the better image and that player moves on to the next round.
+This continues for X number of rounds, depending on your decision and how many players you have.
+The winner of the final is the winner of the Prompt Slam! 🥳

+On the start page, click on the cogwheel in the bottom left corner to access the settings panel.
+Here you can set the following different game modes

+### Game Mode: 🎲 1 for all

+In this gamemode the player can write one prompt to generate one image.
+When the time is up, they press 'Generate' and are presented with only one image.
+The crowd then decides.

+### Game Mode: 🍀 Lucky 4

+In _🍀 Lucky 4_ the player also has only one attempt of prompting.
+Unlike _🎲 1 for all_ they are presented with four generated images to choose from.
+Once they have chosen one of the four images, they click on it and the crowd votes on it.

 ### Other Gamemodes